Kyle Kuric: College career

 Kyle Kuric's monster slam dunk in the waning seconds of the first half at Notre Dame was voted as the "2011 Papa John's Dunk of the Year".
 Kuric's dunk received 45 percent of the votes in a Facebook fan poll to earn the national title.
 Kuric is also regarded as a fan favorite amongst die-hard Louisville basketball fans.
 On ranker.com, a site designed to encourage fan engagement, he's listed at #28 on all-time favorite Louisville players.

 Kuric was selected a tri-captain of the 2011–12 University of Louisville Men's basketball team along with Peyton Siva and Chris Smith.
 Kuric was the leading scorer during his senior season.
 The Cardinals won the Big East tournament and Kuric was named to the Big East All-tournament team.
 Louisville went to the Final Four after a comeback win over Florida in the Elite Eight game but lost to Kentucky in a highly anticipated national semifinal in New Orleans.

-Kuric was crowned U of L's Homecoming King on October 9, 2010 at halftime of the Cards' homecoming football game vs. Memphis Tigers.
+Kuric was crowned Louisville's homecoming king on October 9, 2010, at halftime of the Cards' homecoming football game vs. Memphis Tigers.
 He is frequently called "King Kyle" because of this selection.

 Kuric has some significant off-court accomplishments as well.
 He has been selected for the Dean's List and AD honor roll at U of L several times.
 He also served as the student representative on the U of L Athletic Association Board of Directors, the governing body for the Cardinals' athletic department.
 He was honored as U of L's Most Outstanding Sophomore in April 2010.
 During his senior year at Louisville, Kuric founded a charity to assist children in the Kentuckiana area.
 Kyle's Korner for Kids in cooperation with the University of Louisville athletic department collected halloween costumes for the Home for the Innocents and toys for children hospitalized on Christmas at Kosairs Children's Hospital.